mcardle/password-generator/README.md

 [![Build Status](https://travis-ci.org/mcardle/password-generator.svg?branch=7.3)](https://travis-ci.org/mcardle/password-generator)

-##### Tests does not support PHP 7.2 but it still runs.
-Unit tests passing both PHP 7.3 and PHP 7.4.

 # Password Generator

 This is just a simple PHP password generator.
 To generate a strong password simple, just type: